-- Become familiar with the procedure titled "Inspection of Laboratory Operations by Government and Accrediting Agencies" or similar procedures located in each laboratory section. - As outlined in the Laboratory's inspection procedure, ask the agency representative for proper identification (i.e., ID badge and notice of intent to conduct inspection). - Be polite and don't be intimidated.
-State that you would be happy to help them but Laboratory policy requires you first refer them to one of your Laboratory leadership team (e.g., Supervisor, Administration, and/or the Laboratory Compliance Coordinator).
+- Become familiar with the procedure titled "Inspection of Laboratory Operations by Government and Accrediting Agencies" or similar procedures located your laboratory section. - As outlined in the Laboratory's inspection procedure, ask the agency representative for proper identification (i.e., ID badge and notice of intent to conduct inspection). - Be polite and don't be intimidated.
+State that you would be happy to help them but Laboratory policy requires you to refer them to one of the members of the Laboratory leadership team (e.g., Supervisor/Manager, Director, and/or the Laboratory Compliance Coordinator).